047 – Acid-base titration 1

 Protocol

-Prepare a colorimetry scale using the pH indicator at your disposal.
+Part 1: Prepare a colorimetry scale using the pH indicator available to you

-d) Add 5 drops of indicator to each of the test tubes using the dropper.
+3. Using the dropper, add 5 drops of pH indicator to each of test tubes 1 to 5.

-e) Mix the contents of the test tubes with a glass rod, or by putting a stopper and gently mixing from right to left.
+4. Mix the contents of the test tubes with a glass rod, or by putting on a stopper and gently mixing from right to left.

-g) Mix the contents of the test tube with a glass rod, or by putting a cap on and gently shaking it from right to left.
+7. Mix the contents of the test tube with a glass rod, or by putting on a stopper and gently mixing from right to left.

-b) Compare again the pH of the lake water using this new scale (pH 5 to 9).
+6. Compare again the pH of the river water using this new scale (pH 5 to 9).

-3. Validate the pH of each solution with the pH meter.
+Part 3: Validate the pH of each solution with the pH meter

 Anticipated Outcomes

-The lake water should have a pH between 3 an 9, different each time the experience is restarted.
+• The lake water should have a pH between 3 and 9, different each time the experience is restarted.

 Summary of Assignment by Grade Range